bteapot/Server/Sources/Server/Server.docc/Extensions/Server/Functions/Server.request.md

 ### Error handling

-Any encountered errors will be handled by the closure specified by the `catch` parameter or by config's ``Config-swift.struct/catcher-swift.property``.
-If none of the above specified, errors will be passed as is.
+Any encountered errors will be handled by the type specified by the `catcher` parameter or by config's ``Config-swift.struct/catcher-swift.property``.